 Administrative Detention Center (CRA)

 Administrative detention allows a foreigner who is subject to a removal order to be kept in a secure facility (administrative detention center), pending his or her forcible removal.
 Retention is decided by the administration.
 It can be extended by the judge when the immediate departure of the foreigner is impossible.
 It is limited to 90 days (except in the case of terrorist activities).
-The selected foreigner has certain rights and may receive support from associations.
+What's the procedure?
+What are the rights of the foreigner held in administrative detention?
+We present you with the information you need to know.

 Administrative detention consists in keeping a foreigner in a secure place who cannot leave France immediately.